rmello4d/TheSustainableDeveloper/brain_control.md

 No.

-It is important to dismistify this frenzy around posessing a magical power over this organ.
+It is important to demystify this frenzy around possessing a magical power over this organ.

 The brain was not meant or designed to be "controlled".